Refrigerator pickles are incredibly simple – no sterilizing jars required. Try green beans, cauliflower, bell peppers, jalapeños or onions, too!

 Notes

-Use a stainless steel, glass, ceramic or Teflon as high-acid foods from metals like aluminum, copper or cast iron will react with the acid and give your food a metallic taste.
+Use stainless steel, glass, ceramic or Teflon as high-acid foods from metals like aluminum, copper or cast iron will react with the acid and give your food a metallic taste.

 For whole or half cucumbers prick the skin of the cucumber to allow brine and other ingredients to penetrate the skin.